earlfogel/food/README.md

 1/3 cup brown sugar<br/>
 1 tsp cinnamon<br/>

-Mix flour, salt, sugar and baking powder.
+Mix flour, sugar, baking powder and salt.
 Mix milk, egg and vanilla.
-Stir the wet and dry ingredients together, and mix in the melted butter.
+Stir the wet and dry ingredients together, then add the melted butter.

 Pour into a buttered 8x8" pan.
 Mix brown sugar and cinnamon, sprinkle on top and swirl into batter.